uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 It is also capable of file and data transfer too.

 The neat thing about IRC is that users can use commands to interact with the server, client or other users.
-For example /DIE will tell the server to shutdown (although it will only work if you are the administrator!) /ADMIN will tell you who the administrator is.
+For example /DIE will tell the server to shutdown (although it will only work if you are the administrator!), and /ADMIN will tell you who the administrator is.

 Whilst IRC may be new to you, the concept of a group conversation online or a *chat room* may not be.
 There really isn’t any difference.
 Groups exist in the forms of *channels*.
 A server hosts many channels, and you can choose which one to join.

 Channels usually form around a particular topic, such as Python, Music, TV show fans, Gaming or Hacking.
 Convention dictates that channel names start with one or two # symbols, such as #python or ##TheBigBangTheory.
 *Conventions* are different to protocols in that they aren’t actually enforced by the protocol, but people choose to use it that way.